-Claim: Photographs show a Calderon dolphin hunt in Denmark.
+Claim: Photographs show a Calderon dolphin hunt taking place in Denmark.

 Example:[Collected via e-mail, November 2009]